-NAMA has a green team - the NAMA Environmental and Sustainability Committee (NESC) - which is chaired by the Chief Strategy and Transformation Officer as Climate and Sustainability champion.
+NAMA has a green team - the NAMA Environmental and Sustainability Committee (NESC) - which is chaired by the Chief Strategy and Transformation Officer as NAMA's Climate and Sustainability champion.
 NESC is a staff led committee comprising representation from each division within NAMA.
 NESC reports annually to the Finance and Operating Committee on its activities.

 NESC engages closely with NAMA staff, the NTMA Green Team, and NTMA Sustainability Group to promote climate awareness and sustainability initiatives, as well as providing education and learning opportunities for staff.
-Formal staff training will be rolled out in conjunction with the NTMA during 2024.
+Employee training was rolled out during 2024 in conjunction with the NTMA.